brown-donovan/LAB_4/README.md

 Referencing the figure above, lines 6 and 7 assign the output and select used for the green LED on the board.
 The following line configures our board to a low power mode used for the WDT Timer Process.
 The next snippet of code, lines 11-16 configure the PWM period and duty cycle for this question.
 The last part of the code uses a while loop to continue the blinking LED.

 # Question 2
+In part 2, a PWM signal with a 10% duty cycle and a 500ms period using the polling process.
+The duty cycle can be calculated by finding the ratio of TB0CCR1 / TB0CCR0.
+TB0CCR0 can be calculated by multiplying the clock frequency chosen by the period.
+The clock that was chosen was the auxilary clock which has a frequency of 32.768 kHz.
+When multiplying this frequency by the 500 ms period, TB0CCR0 will contain a value of 16,384 Hz.
+TB0CCR1 can now be calculated by multiplying 16,384 Hz by the 10% duty cycle, which will result in a value of 1638.4 Hz.
 ![IMG_1494](https://user-images.githubusercontent.com/98994111/200368912-0060acf2-1000-4ae3-bf50-a5eaddc772e8.jpg)